isc-projects/kea/doc/examples/template-ha-mt-tls/info.md

-Template: Secure High Availability Kea DHCP with multi-threading
+Template: Secure High Availability Kea DHCP with Multi-Threading
 ----------------------------------------------------------------

 Below are some templates to assist in configuring a secure Kea DHCP server with multi-threading.
 These templates make the following assumptions:

-- the administrator wants to set up High Availability with multi-threading.
+- The administrator wants to set up High Availability (HA) with multi-threading.
-- the machines running Kea with multi-threading have at least 4 CPUs.
+- The machines running Kea with multi-threading have at least four CPUs.
-- the connection to the peer is secured using TLS.
+- The connection to the peer is secured using TLS.

 The logical setup consists of two hosts, each running a Kea DHCPv4 server and a Control Agent (CA).
-In the multi-threading setup, the CA is not required, as the server is using it's own dedicated HTTP listener to communicate with the peer.
-However it can still be used to handle user commands.
+In the multi-threading setup, the CA is not required, as the server is using its own dedicated HTTP listener to communicate with the peer.
+However, the CA can still be used to handle user commands.

 .. code-block:: none